 4. Santa Rosa And San Jacinto Mountains

-Visit to this scenic national monument and the visitors center for free.
+A visit to this scenic national monument and the visitors center for free.
 Here you will enjoy beautiful palm oases, snow-capped mountains, a national scenic trail, and wilderness areas.

 5. La Quinta Park